clarisli/CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image7]

-I decided to generate additional data because there are some classes under-represented in the dataset, I can make the model more robust and balanced by adding some randomly generated data into those minority classes.
+I decided to generate additional data because some classes are under-represented in the dataset, I can make the model more robust and balanced by adding some randomly generated data into those minority classes.

-To add more data to the the data set, I applied data augmentation to the dataset, randomly scale, shear, translate, and adjusting the brightness of an image.
+To add more data to the the data set, I applied data augmentation to the dataset, randomly scale, shear, translate, and adjusting the brightness of the image.

 Here is an example of an original image and an augmented image: